The Thin Blue Lie: Issues pertaining to journalism ethics

 Throughout the movie, Neumann faced a number of ethical dilemmas.
-First, most of his colleagues disagreed that he should pursue claims of torture from "suspects," citing that the city's crime level was at an all-time low, and to question Rizzo's police policies would put the city's safety in jeopardy.
+First, most of his colleagues did not think that he should pursue claims of torture from suspects; the city's crime level was at an all-time low, and some people felt that to question Rizzo's police policies would put the city's safety in jeopardy.
 Second, when interviewing victims of police brutality, Neumann had to assure the frightened victims that they would not be harmed by talking to him, when in fact, they had been threatened by police and warned against talking to and/or cooperating with reporters.
 Third, Neumann had to find one detective willing to essentially betray his fellow officers in order to substantiate his claims.